Coursework, Grading, Probation and Dismissal Policy

 Please note that the Graduate Appeal Procedure is distinct from the Berkeley Campus Student Grievance Procedure.
 The Grievance Procedure also addresses discrimination complaints but not in relation to alleged interference with a student’s academic progress.
 For information concerning the Berkeley Campus Student Grievance Procedure, please see Division of Student Affairs webpage.

-To pursue an appeal, students must follow the Graduate Appeal Procedure (PDF), which is available from the Graduate Degrees Office, Graduate Deans’ office, and on the Graduate Division website.
+To pursue an appeal, students must follow the Graduate Appeal Procedure (PDF), which is available from the Graduate Degrees Office and on the Graduate Division website.

 Overview of the Appeal Process

-Students must initiate an appeal at the unit level (e.g., school, department, graduate group) at which the disputed action took place within 30 days from the time at which the student knew or could reasonably be expected to have known of the action being appealed.
+Students must initiate an appeal at the unit level (e.g., school, department, graduate group) at which the disputed action took place within 30 calendar days from the time at which the student knew or could reasonably be expected to have known of the action being appealed.
+(Summer and inter-semester recesses are not included with these appeal timeframes.)
 The Graduate Council requires each academic unit to maintain copies of its current internal appeal procedure for information and use by its graduate students.
 After the student has submitted a unit-level appeal, the unit must make all reasonable efforts at informal and formal resolution, as stated in the Graduate Appeal Procedure, before the student may take the matter to the next level, which is the Graduate Division.
-Students seeking unit-level resolution are also strongly encouraged to seek the advice of the Ombuds for Students and may also consult with the Graduate Dean’s Office.
+Students seeking unit-level resolution are also strongly encouraged to seek the advice of the Ombuds for Students and may also consult with the Assistant Dean for Degrees.

 How Students Request the Intervention Of the Graduate Division

-If the student’s unit-level appeal has been denied, within 15 days of receiving that notification, the student must submit a Graduate Appeal Form accompanied by all supporting documentation the student wishes to be considered in substantiation of his or her appeal to the Graduate Division Dean’s Office.
+If the student’s unit-level appeal has been denied, then, within 15 calendar days of receiving that notification, the student must submit a Graduate Appeal Form accompanied by all supporting documentation the student wishes to be considered in substantiation of his or her appeal.
 The Graduate Division is not obliged to accept any documentation submitted after the 15-day deadline.
-The Graduate Appeal Procedure Form (PDF) is available from the Graduate Division’s Degrees Office, the Graduate Deans’ Office and on the Graduate Division website.
+The Graduate Appeal Procedure Form (PDF) is available from the Graduate Division’s Degrees Office and on the Graduate Division website.

-If the action being appealed originated with the Graduate Division or the Administrative Committee of the Graduate Council, the written appeal must be received in the Office of the Dean of the Graduate Division within thirty days from the time the student knew or could reasonably be expected to have known of the action being appealed, or within fifteen days of the notification of the result of the informal resolution process if the student attempted informal resolution through the Graduate Division.
+If the action being appealed originated with the Graduate Division or the Administrative Committee of the Graduate Council, the written appeal must be received in the Office of the Vice Provost for Graduate Studies and Dean of the Graduate Division within 30 days from the time the student knew or could reasonably be expected to have known of the action being appealed, or within 15 days of the notification of the result of the informal resolution process if the student attempted informal resolution through the Graduate Division.

 The Graduate Division will notify the student regarding which individual or committee will be in charge of processing the Formal Appeal within 15 days of the receipt of the written statement initiating the Formal Appeal.
 For details on the procedures involved, including how they relate to other appeal procedures on the campus, students are referred to the full Graduate Appeal Procedure (PDF) posted on the Graduate Division website.
 The Assistant Dean for Academic Affairs can answer questions about the policy and process.